aicore/libmysql/docs/generatedApiDocs/utils/db-API.md

 Returns **[Promise][2]** A promise on resolving the promise will give documentID throws an exception otherwise.
 DocumentId is an alphanumeric string of length 128

-## createDocumentId

-It generates a random string of 16 hexadecimal characters When converting hexadecimal to string.
-The generated string will contain 32 characters

-Returns **[string][1]** A random string of hexadecimal characters.

 ## deleteKey

 It deletes a document from the database based on the document id